Glossary hero image

 • Lean Proteins – Fish, poultry, and legumes offer essential nutrients.

-• Herbs & Spices – Used instead of salt for flavour and added antioxidants.
+• Herbs & Spices – Used instead of salt for flavor and added antioxidants.

 The diet also encourages moderate consumption of dairy and red wine while limiting processed foods, refined sugars, and red meat.